stevelle/wordler/README.md

 # Wordler

-Worlder takes two or more command line parameters and suggests words you might use to solve the puzzle.
+Wordler takes two or more command line parameters and suggests words you might use to solve the puzzle.
 I don't endorse the use of this tool, or anything like it.

 # Warning